-Part 1 of 2-Part Series: What are Varicose Veins, and Can They be Prevented?
+What are Varicose Veins and Can They Be Prevented?
+(Part 1 of 2)

 Keith C. Nichols, MD, RPV, is a board-certified vein disease expert at Center for Vein Restoration (CVR).
 In this informative video, he details what varicose veins are, how they develop, and what can be done to reduce one’s risk of developing varicose veins.

 Varicose veins are the large ropy veins that you see on the legs.
 According to Dr. Nichols, varicose veins are a result of vein disease.
 This progressive disorder undermines the valves in the veins and weakens the vein walls, which allows blood to go backward through the valves.
 This process is called reflux.
 Reflux, in turn, increases pressure that can “blow out” the vein wall, resulting in varicose veins.

 Dr. Nichols explains that varicose veins are sometimes hidden in the deeper leg tissue.
 They are not always visible and can only be found using ultrasound.

 Are Varicose Veins Dangerous?

 Varicose veins can lead to swelling, pain, massive bleeding, blot clots, infection, and ulcers – and therefore can be dangerous.